Tested Baking & Dessert Recipes & Videos

 bibliography

-Pomegranate Jelly Tested Recipe
+Pomegranate Jelly Recipe & Video

 Printer Friendly Page

 Apple Jelly: Once the pomegranate jelly has set begin the apple jelly.
 Sprinkle the gelatin over 1/3 cup (80 ml) of cold water.
-Let this mixture sit for about five to ten minutes, or until the granules have become swelled and spongy.
+Let this mixture sit for about five minutes, or until the granules have become swelled and spongy.
 Meanwhile, in a small saucepan, heat the apple juice and sugar until very hot (do not boil), stirring constantly to dissolve the sugar.
-Stir the softened gelatin into the hot juice and place this mixture over a low heat and stir constantly until the gelatin has completely dissolved.
+Next, stir the softened gelatin into the hot juice and place this mixture over a low heat and stir constantly until the gelatin has completely dissolved.
 Do not boil.
-Remove from heat and let cool for about 10 minutes before pouring the apple jelly over the set pomegranate jelly.
-Refrigerate for about 2 - 4 hours or until set (can be made a day ahead).
+Remove from heat and let cool to room temperature (about 20-30 minutes) before pouring over the set pomegranate jelly.
+Refrigerate for about 3 - 4 hours or until set (can be made a day ahead).
 Garnish with fresh pomegranate seeds and/or softly whipped cream or vanilla ice cream.

 Serves 6.
 Preparation time 40 minutes.